sungpilpaek/flask_restful/README.md

 ```
 pip install virtualenv
 ```
-Once you have installed, head to custom folder and create your own environment.
+Once you have installed, head to the custom folder and create your environment.
 ```
 cd path\to\custom\folder
 mkdir myproject